Worms, lures, and flies beware.

 Cast a line in any direction here and you’re liable to hook a trout, perch, walleye, or pike.
-Anglers from everywhere love to tackle our classic limestone creeks and freshwater lakes, and our stocking program, along with a boatload of wild game fish, make the Keystone State one of the finest fisheries in the land.
-Plus, with blue ribbon trout waters from Lake Erie all the way across the state to the Delaware River, Pennsylvania is a trout fisherman's paradise.
+Anglers from everywhere love to tackle our classic limestone creeks and freshwater lakes, and our stocking program, along with a boatload of wild game fish, makes the Keystone State one of the finest fisheries in the land.
+Plus, with blue-ribbon trout waters from Lake Erie all the way across the state to the Delaware River, Pennsylvania is a trout fisherman's paradise.

-Oil Creek State Park, situated between Titusville and Oil City, provides the best access to fishing in Oil Creek, a river once used to ship precious petroleum downstream.
+Oil Creek State Park provides the best access to fishing in Oil Creek, a river once used to ship precious petroleum downstream.
 Many anglers take advantage of the aquatic insect hatches that occur during the month of May or explore some of the creek’s tributaries, where wild brook trout make their home.
 Several small paths and trails lead from the park roads to the water.

 Nearest City: Mercer